Jangheung County

-Jangheung County is a county in South Jeolla Province, South Korea.
+Jangheung County is a county in Jeonnam-Gwangju, South Korea.

 Slow city

 In 2007 Jangheung was designated as a slow city.
 It was the first slow city designation in Asia.

 Spot for filming

 Festival (1996) was filmed in Jangheung county by director Im Kwon-taek.

 Eulalia

 Jangheung's Cheonkwan Mt. is known for its scenery and eulalias.
 These plants reach full height around mid-September and until October.